jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google Firewall

 ### Introduction
-There is no supported API data for Google Firewall.
-The resource configuration consists of basic data, including id, name and networkName.
+An independent API for Google Firewall resources is not available; Instead, we create a Google Firewall for each Virtual Private Cloud (VPC).
+The configuration of the resource includes essential information such as the ID, name, and network name.

 ### Sample
 <details><summary>Configuration File</summary>